 There's usually someone in the building who's got the authority to drop the price for you and sort you out with a good deal, even if it's just a small discount.
 You might even find that high street stores are willing to drop their prices even further than independent retailers.
 That's because they have a bigger profit margin than smaller businesses.

 Knowing how to haggle is one thing, but knowing when to haggle is another matter altogether.

 The basic rule is that you should haggle on items whenever the demand for them is falling and sellers just want to get rid of the stock.

-Potentially, this could of course mean you missing out on items sold earlier in the day, but your chances of getting a great price at a market increase ten-fold if you show up right at the end of the day.
+The end of the day is always the best time to haggle, particularly at markets as they're keen to shift any stock they have left before packing up.
+This could, of course, mean you miss out on items sold earlier in the day.
+But your chances of getting a great price at a market increase massively if you show up right at the end of the day.

-End of day on a Saturday, specifically the last Saturday of each month, should be marked with a gold star on every avid haggler's calendar, as this is when the people in charge will be trying to meet financial targets so are likely to lower prices in order to make a sale.
+Haggling at the end of a company's financial month or year should be your secret weapon.
+The end of the day on a Saturday (specifically the last Saturday of each month) is when the people in charge will be trying to meet financial targets so are likely to lower prices in order to make a sale.

-You can also use evidence of your items being cheaper elsewhere by showing them the price comparison results and ask them to "price match".
+You can also use evidence of your items being cheaper elsewhere by showing them the price comparison results and asking them to "price match".

-Research has found that British people are particularly bad at saying "no" as they consider it impolite, meaning the odds are on your side!
+Research has found that British people are particularly bad at saying "no" as they consider it impolite, meaning the odds are on your side.
 Use this to your advantage.

 There's no point in chatting to a sales assistant if they're in no position to be able to offer you a deal.

 Get hunting for someone who looks like they're in a position of authority.
 Just be careful not to go too senior.
 A supervisor will have enough authority to lower prices in order to make a sale, but a manager has more to worry about and probably doesn't want to waste time listening to you haggle.